-Having to type your Mac’s password every time it wakes up from sleep or turns on is painful.
-This is how you can have your Mac automatically log you in to your user account and take you straight to the desktop when you open it.
+It is painful to have to type your Mac’s password every time it wakes up from sleep or turns on.
+This is how you can have your Mac automatically log in to your user account and take you straight to the desktop when you open it.

 Automated logging into your computer.
 Using Users & Groups and checking the Automatic login option, you may quickly activate automatic login on a Mac.

 Despite the critical importance of security, there are situations when time is of the essence.
 Your Mac can sign you in automatically without a password if you are in a safe, password-free environment at home or work.
 To explain how to read on.

 FileVault is de-activatable.
 When necessary, auto-login is disabled or hidden.
 For instance: FileVault requires manual login for all accounts.

 You may not use your iCloud password when updating your account password.
 Using an iCloud password requires a manual login.
 “A user with an encrypted home folder cannot log in automatically” may also appear.

 The automatic login may pose a security risk if you use a shared computer due to the lack of authentication.
 It protects against unauthorized access to your user account.

 Therefore it’s only valid for single-user Macs.
 Keep your Mac protected, or anybody might access it and automatically log into your account.

 Log in after you’ve set the screen saver or sleep mode

 Your Mac may still need you to enter your password when it awakens from sleep or when the screen saver is no longer active.
 You have the power to alter this: